Professor of the Practice of Health Services, Policy and Practice

 Overview

 Dr. Elizabeth (Beth) Cameron is a Professor of the Practice and Senior Advisor to the Pandemic Center at the Brown University School of Public Health.
-She also serves as a senior advisor for global health security tat the U.S. Agency for International Development and is a Practitioner Senior Fellow of the Miller Center at the University of Virginia.
+In addition to her role with the Pandemic Center, Beth is a non-resident senior advisor to the Center for Strategic and International Studies (CSIS) Global Health Policy Center, a life member of the Council on Foreign Relations, and a practitioner senior fellow of the UVA Miller Center.

 Beth has held senior posts at the Departments of State and Defense, where she created and oversaw biological and chemical security efforts.
 From 2010‐2013, she served as office director for Cooperative Threat Reduction (CTR) and senior advisor for the Assistant Secretary of Defense for nuclear, chemical, and biological defense programs.
 In this role, she oversaw the implementation of the geographic expansion of the Nunn‐Lugar CTR program.
 For her work, she was awarded the Office of the Secretary of Defense Medal for Exceptional Civilian Service.
 From 2003‐2010 Beth oversaw the expansion of Department of State Global Threat Reduction programs and supported the expansion and extension of the Global Partnership Against the Spread of Weapons and Materials of Mass Destruction, a multilateral framework to improve global CBRN security.